s4wave/spacewave/README.md

   revision: 1
 ```

-### GRPC APIs and Client CLI
+### APIs and Client CLI

-Most functionality can be used with the client CLI and GRPC API.
+Most functionality can be used with the client CLI and DRPC API.

 The client CLI has the following help output: